organix/mycelia/ufork.md

 until we know if the function is applicative or operative.
 However, the traditional `apply` takes a list of arguments (already evaluated).
-Instead, we have `eval` call `invoke`, which evalutes the operands for applicatives only.
+Instead, we have `eval` call `invoke`, which evaluates the operands for applicatives only.

 Additional features implemented here are: